AlynMing/Flashcards-18/Readme.md

 ## Lab 2

 ### This is an iOS mobile app which is called Flashcards.
-This is the first lab of building the app.
-In this lab, I did the basics that will lead me to eventually built the app to the advance level.
-In this lab, I created a New Project using Xcode.
-I added two flashcards which are two squares.
-One square has the question and the other one has the answer.
-When the user clicks on the question that is displayed on the mobile app it hides the question and shows the answer to the user.
-The way this works is stacking the square that has the answer below the square that has the answer. when the user clicks on the question it uses a property called is hidden and which is set to be true so that it can hide the question and show the answer to the user.
+This is the second lab of this cource.
+In this lab I added new screnn for the flashcard.
+After that I added one button at the bottom to make your own personal flashcard.
+When you click on the flashcard it will take you to the new screen with the blanks to fill your own questions and three options for the question.
+At the end I added a two button one on the top right and one on the top left.
+The button on the top right is for the user to press when he or she is done with their flashcard.
+The number on the top left is to back to the existing flashcards that are already created by the user.

 # App Walk-though